-- Eggs - Make over-easy, over-medium, or Jammy Soft-Boiled Eggs instead of scrambled eggs.
+- Eggs - Make over-easy eggs, over-medium eggs, or Soft-Boiled Eggs instead of scrambled eggs.

 - Sandwich - Place the eggs and some arugula in between sliced toasted ciabatta to make a breakfast sandwich.

-- Pesto - whisk in a dollop of basil or kale pesto to the eggs before cooking for even more herby, fresh flavor.
+- Pesto - Whisk in a dollop of basil pesto or kale pesto to the eggs before cooking for even more herby, fresh flavor.